randyfrench/clustering-project-zillow/README.md

 ### V. Modules
 ---

 The created modules used in this project below contain full comments an docstrings to better understand their operation.
-Where applicable, all functions used `random_state=` at all times.
+Where applicable, all functions used `random_state=123` at all times.
 Use of functions requires access credentials to the Codeup database and an additional module named `env.py`.
 See project reproduction for more detail.

 - [`acquire`](): contains functions used in initial data acquisition leading into the prepare phase
-- [`prepare`](): contains functions used to prepare data for exploration and visualization
-- [`explore`](): contains functions to visualize the prepared data and estimate the best drivers of property value
-- [`wrangle`](): contains functions to prepare data in the manner needed for specific project needs
+- [`wrangle`](): contains functions to prepare data in the manner needed for this specific project needs
-- [`model`  ](): contains functions to create, test models and visualize their performance

 ### VI.
 Project Reproduction
 ---